 On the left you see the profile properties and their connection (AND or OR) and the conditions set for each of the profile properties.

 If you are content with the segment, you can now save the segment.

-If you want to adjust the filter, click on the profile property or the conditions and the filter screen will open again.
+If you want to adjust the filter, click on the profile property or the conditions and the filter screen appears again.

-For more details on the different types of filters and how to configure them, see Segment Filters.
+For details on the different types of filters and how to configure them, see Segment Filters.

-Like other BlueConic domain objects, a segment can be saved, copied or deleted using the save button.
-See Save, Save As and Delete for an in depth discussion.
+As with other BlueConic domain objects, a segment can be saved, copied, or deleted using the save button.
+See Save, Save As, and Delete for an in-depth discussion.

 Exporting segment data

 Segment data can be exported in comma-separated value (CSV) format.
 This makes it possible to examine segment data in external applications.
 The export file contains a list of all profile IDs that match each segment together with the specified value for each targeted property.
 The Export function can export up to a maximum of one million profiles.
 If the segment contains more than one million profiles, only one million profiles will be exported.
 There is no way to control which records are exported.
 To access all profiles in a segment, the REST API will need to be used.